Blockchain-Benchmarking/diablo/README.md

 ### Secondary

 The secondary clients are acting as clients interacting with the blockchain.
-Each secondary communicates with the primary to recieve commands and run the related work.
-It may control a group of worker threads, or just run one thread.
-It connects with the blockchain node and executes the transactions to the connected node.
+Each secondary communicates with the primary to receive commands and run the related work.
+It controls a group of users.

 ## Getting Started

 ### Requirements

-* Go `go version 1.14` or greater.
+* Go `go version 1.22` or greater.

 ### Installation